Martin Lisius

 Martin Lisius after a storm chase in Texas, 2013.

 Martin Lisius is an American filmmaker and storm chaser.
 He founded StormStock, a weather and climate stock footage collection, in 1993, and Tempest Tours, a storm chasing expedition company, in 2000.
 In 2018, he produced and directed the short film, Prairie Wind, among the first known 16K resolution videos to exist.
 In 1993, Lisius founded the Texas Severe Storms Association (TESSA), a non-profit whose mission is "to bring together both professional meteorologists and weather enthusiasts in an attempt to better understand dangerous storms through the collection and diffusion of knowledge."
-Lisius was a finalist for 2023 Footage Person of the Year, an award presented by FOCAL International.
+Lisius was a nominee for 2023 Footage Person of the Year, an award presented by FOCAL International.
 In 2024, he was elected to the FOCAL International Executive Board.
 FOCAL is a professional non-profit organization based in London, England which represents footage and content libraries, archive producers, researchers, consultants and facility companies in over 30 countries.
+Lisius was nominated again for FOCAL Footage Person of the Year in 2026.

 Lisius is listed on the Notable Alumni web page for the Department of Communication at the University of Texas at Arlington.

+As a filmmaker, Lisius has contributed content for use in productions for the Discovery Channel, Weather Channel, National Geographic Channel, and the Academy Award-winning "An Inconvenient Truth" (2006).

 Tempest Tours

 In 2000, Lisius founded an experiential travel company called Tempest Tours.
-The company provides storm chasing expeditions to paying guests.
+The company provides weather expeditions to paying guests.
 Expeditions take place in the US Great Plains region of Tornado Alley during the active spring storm season there.
-The company is staffed primarily by veteran storm chasers, first responders, and meteorologists.
+The company is staffed primarily by veterans including meteorologists and first responders.
 Research meteorologist Charles A. Doswell IIl was an early member of the staff working as a lecturer.
+Speaking on his reason for founding Tempest Tours, Lisius said, "By the 1990s I was conducting 30 to 40 chases per year and meeting other chasers.
+Soon I was speaking about severe weather and storm chasing at public venues, which resulted in requests from people wanting to chase.
+Their enthusiasm influenced me to establish Tempest Tours Storm Chasing Expeditions – a highly experienced team with a natural talent for forecasting and logistics.
+It was an opportunity to share our passion with others, and to teach."